 It is important that you go to a travel clinic about one to three months before your departure date to obtain the necessary immunizations.
 Otherwise you may find that you do not have time or you cannot find a clinic with an opening at the last minute.
-Everyone needs some form of malaria prophylaxis, and should have all vaccinations updated per CDC protocols that all travel clinics follow.
+Everyone needs some form of malaria prophylaxis and should have all vaccinations updated per CDC protocols that all travel clinics follow.
 They can write you prescriptions for malaria prophylaxis.
 For short-term volunteers without specific drug allergies, I recommend Mallarone.
 Many people use Mefloquin (Larium) which is also fine, though there have been neuro-psychiatric side effects for some.
 If you find yourself having bad nightmares while taking Larium, consider changing to either Doxycycline or Mallarone.
 Keep in mind that this is only a suggestion from me; your decision should be based on the recommendations of a professional from a Travel Clinic.
+Note: You need your a Yellow Fever card accessible to enter Uganda at immigration.

 You should bring bug spray or wipes with you, as well as long-sleeved shirts for evenings and nights.
-All of our beds have mosquito nets on them, and when camping, you will be in a tent with netting.
+All of our beds have mosquito nets on them, and if camping, you will be in a tent with netting.
 You may also consider bringing a 3-5 day course of Cipro with you.
 The most common nuisance ailment of travelers to SSA is diarrhea.
 Cipro may help, though if you develop severe abdominal pain, fever, or bloody stools, you should get to the health center.

 For flying, consider wearing Flight Socks.
-They can be purchased on-line or at the airport and have been shown to considerably reduce the risk of DVT while flying .I have worn them for years and like them.
+They can be purchased on-line or at the airport and have been shown to considerably reduce the risk of DVT while flying.
+I have worn them for years and like them.